masoud-naji/masoud-naji/README.md

 Hi My name is Masoud Naji
 ============================
+a passionate Front-End Developer with expertise in React and Next.js.
+I specialize in creating professional UI web applications using JavaScript, TypeScript, ReactJS, NextJs, and various front-end technologies.
+With a strong understanding of design principles, I create visually appealing and responsive interfaces.
+I have hands-on experience with tools like Adobe Photoshop, Adobe XD, and Adobe Illustrator, enabling me to design stunning UI patterns.
+I'm skilled in optimizing page load time and ensuring high-traffic pages are SEO-friendly.
+On the back-end, I'm proficient in working with Next.js, GraphQL, Node.js, and various databases such as SQL, MySQL, PostgreSQL, MongoDB, and JSON.
+I have experience using Firebase for authentication, real-time databases, and cloud storage.
+Throughout my career, I've worked in Agile environments, utilizing management software like JIRA Agile and Scrum Works.
+I'm well-versed in version control tools like Git and have experience testing components using Jest and Storybook.
+In addition, I'm knowledgeable in data visualization tools such as JavaScript D3, Vega-Lite API, and High Charts.
+I've also worked with data modeling applications like Excel, Power BI, Tableau, and Dax.
+I've recently worked as a Frontend Developer at CNB- City National Bank, where I contributed to Adobe AEM projects and utilized technologies like JavaScript, HTML, CSS, SASS, Bulma, Bootstrap, and JSON.
+I'm a dedicated and motivated professional with a Bachelor's degree from Azad University and additional certifications in Java Web Development and React/Redux Development from Udacity.
+Feel free to explore my GitHub and website to learn more about my projects and skills.
+I'm always excited to collaborate on new and innovative projects.
+Let's create something great together!"

 ## Front-End

-React / Next.js: Proficient in developing web applications using React and Node.js, with a strong understanding of design elements associated with such applications.
-UI web applications: Experienced in designing professional UI web applications using JavaScript, TypeScript, ReactJS, NextJs, Django, HTML5, CSS3, Bootstrap, Material-ui, Theme-ui, XML, DHTML, XHTML, and JSON.
-Document Object Model (DOM): Exceptional understanding of Document Object Model (DOM) and DOM functions.
-Mockups and Prototypes: Skilled in creating templates, mockups, and prototypes for web interfaces, layouts, and future pages.
-Designed new, modular, UI components to be used and documented in an interactive pattern library using React Storybook.
-UI patterns: Experienced with Adobe products such as Adobe Photoshop, Adobe XD, and Adobe Illustrator to create UI patterns.
-SEO: Optimized page load time for high-traffic pages and enhanced them using CSS3.
-Version Control: Proficient in using version control tools like GIT.
-Agile: Experienced in using management software such as JIRA Agile, Scrum works, bug tracking systems, Asana, and Slack.
-Testing: Experienced in testing components using Jest, StoryBook.
-Data Visualization: Experienced in using various charting and UI tools such as JavaScript D3, Vega-Lite API, High Charts.
-Data Modeling: Experienced in working on data modeling applications such as Excel, Power Bi, Tableau Software, and Dax.
+React / Next.js: Proficient in web development with React and Next.js.
+UI web applications: Experienced in designing professional UI web applications using JavaScript, TypeScript, HTML5, CSS3, and more.
+Mockups and Prototypes: Skilled in creating templates, mockups, and prototypes for web interfaces.
+SEO: Optimized page load time and enhanced performance using CSS3.
+Version Control: Proficient in using GIT.
+Agile: Experienced in using JIRA Agile, Scrum works, bug tracking systems, and Slack.
+Testing: Experienced in testing components using Jest and StoryBook.
+Data Visualization: Experienced in using JavaScript D3, Vega-Lite API, and High Charts.
+Data Modeling: Experienced in working with Excel, Power Bi, Tableau Software, and Dax.
 ## Back-End
+Next.js: Proficient in using Next.js for server-side rendering.
-Next.js: The React Framework for Production.
-GraphQL: Experienced in working with GraphQL queries and using the Apollo GraphQL library.
-Node.js: Proficient in using the JavaScript runtime environment with Express and Sequelize.
-NestJs: Proficient in using the powerful Node.js framework for scalable and maintainable server-side applications, including routing, authentication, data persistence, error handling, testing, and deployment.
+GraphQL: Experienced in working with GraphQL queries and the Apollo GraphQL library.
+Node.js: Proficient in using Node.js with Express and Sequelize.
+NestJs: Proficient in using Nest.js for scalable server-side applications.
 Database: Experienced in using SQL, MySQL, PostgreSQL, MongoDB, and JSON.
-Webpack: Experienced in using Webpack for packaging and NPM for building web applications.
-Firebase: Experienced in integrating Firebase into web applications for authentication, real-time database, cloud storage, and cloud functions.
-Proficient in using Firebase tools such as Firebase CLI and Firebase Authentication SDK for authentication and authorization.
+Webpack: Experienced in using Webpack for building web applications.
+Firebase: Experienced in integrating Firebase for authentication, real-time database, cloud storage, and cloud functions.

 * 🌍  I'm based in los angeles
 * 🖥️  See my portfolio at [https://www.masoudnaji.com/](http://www.masoudnaji.com/)